hufu6371/huanfu.github.io/_pages/about.md

     #<p>Your City, State 12345</p>

 news: true  # includes a list of news items
-latest_posts: false  # includes a list of the newest posts
+latest_posts: true  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
-#social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

 I currently serve as a Principal Researcher at Futurise, an AGI startup.
 Previously, I was the Staff Algorithm Expert (P8) at Taobao, Alibaba, where I led a team primarily focused on NeRF.